Global-Health-Engineering/rem-comm-for-solar-en/src/README.md

+# `src

-This folder contains
+This directory contains:

-Gateway: MQTT settings,
+- `Gateway` subdirectory with MQTT settings

-LoRa_Board_Arduino_Code: Source code for LoRa / LoRaWAN communication,
+- `LoRa_Board_Arduino_Code` subdirectory with source code for LoRa / LoRaWAN communication

-ThingsBoard: configuration for the ThingsBoard platform,
+- `ThingsBoard` subdirectory with configuration for the ThingsBoard platform

-tb-exporter: scripts for automated data export.
+- `tb-exporter` subdirectory with scripts for automated data export from ThingsBoard to CSV files